Undergraduate Research Fellowship Programme

 A supervisor’s responsibilities include helping the student to define the topic of his/her research study; determining whether research internship is to be required for the student’s research study and making arrangements for the student to undertake such an internship if required; setting work targets for any internship to be undertaken by the student; arranging regular meetings with the student at which all matters relating to the student’s research study can be discussed with the supervisor; and monitoring the student’s progress through to completion of his/her research study.

 The fellowship will be recorded in the transcripts of students who have successfully completed the URFP.
-Awards will be established to recognize outstanding performance.
+Awards will be established to recognise outstanding performance.

 University Research Internship Awards

 Departments identify students who have met the eligibility criteria and seek comments from teachers on their suitability and capability.
-Interested students are requested to return the application form to the Departments.
+Interested students are requested to return the application form to the Departments for nomination.

 More information of the Programme is available at http://tl.hku.hk/urfp/.